DPotoyan/Chem324/_build/Lec9-Chem324.md

 ### Wave function as a linear superoposition of eigenfunctions

 This is where we see the power and beautfy of Dirac notation.
-That is, reagardless of how the function f looks like, weather we want to express it in terms of energy eigenfucntions or position eigenfunctions, the key expressions are identical to the vector case!
+Reagardless of how the function $f$ looks like, weather we want to express it in terms of the energy eigenfucntions or the position eigenfunctions, the key expressions are going to be the same!